Rudy is a web-based IDE for learners of programming.

-- Winston - Winston is a robotic cocktail dispenser that takes your order from your phone.
+Winston is a prototype robotic cocktail dispenser that takes orders online from your phone on a local network.

-- Workshop Weekend - Workshop Weekend is a weekend of DIY and crafts workshops at locations around the San Francisco bay area.
-Sign up at workshopweekend.net or join our mailing list to get information about future programs.
+Workshop Weekend is a weekend of DIY and crafts workshops at locations around the San Francisco bay area.

 I’ve also worked on Google Health and Google App Engine, as well as the short-lived AppJet web application platform that allowed users to write, test, and deploy web applications using no client software other than a web browser.
 As part of AppJet, I authored the AppJet Learn to Program Guide.